ocp-cmdg/ingrid2python/pages/user_environment.md

 conda deactivate
 ```

-- Update/remove a package.
+- Update/remove a package from your kernel.
 Same as above with update(remove) instead of install

 - If you cannot use the jupyterhub interface to add new notebook, you might need to: